Ideas to make cities more sustainable

 - Repair and upcycle workshops in every neighbourhood

-- Local industrial symbiosis systems.
+- Use local industrial symbiosis systems.

 - Storm swales and underground lagoons

-- Raised areas in areas of potential floods
+- Raise areas of potential floods

 - Sustainable urban drainage

-- Protection from overheating
+- Protect against overheating

-- Vegetation to tackle heat island effect
+- Use vegetation to tackle heat island effect

 - In areas of high winds, buildings close together to prevent funnelling.